 And don’t skip the basics in your training materials.
 For example, “Password” is still one of the world’s most common passwords.
 And a Verizon study shows that approximately 76% of attacks on corporate networks involved weak passwords.
 So as obvious as the need for strong passwords may seem—it obviously isn’t.

-6. Not involving company leadership
+6. Involve company leadership

 When employees not only hear leaders talking about the importance of information security but actually see the leaders sitting beside them in training sessions, the message is clear.
 Use your top managers to reinforce the priority your organization puts on security.

-7. Failing to measure progress
+7. Measure progress

 Your long-term strategy should include benchmarks showing how you’re doing.
 Some common performance indicators include tracking how many employees fail routine phishing tests, who is reporting suspicious emails, how often employees change their passwords, and who is adhering to your organization’s Clean Desk Policy.
 With metrics in place, you can track progress and identify employees who aren’t embracing or understanding policies.